 George Brett

 George Brett is in the MLB Hall of Fame with 3154 hits and a .305 batting average.
 Nonetheless, he does not seem to understand the position of the batter and bat at the point of contact.
-In Charley Lau’s The Art of Hitting .300, Brett demonstrates the ideal position at point of contact with the arms fully extended in a Power V and shoulders square or perpendicular to the bat.
+In Charley Lau’s The Art of Hitting .300, Brett demonstrates what he thinks is the ideal position at point of contact with the arms fully extended in a Power V and shoulders square or perpendicular to the bat (see the photos immediately below).
+However, that is not how batters actually hit the ball.
+At contact the hitter typically has his shoulders more square to the pitcher, the bat is in front of the body, and the arms are still unraveling to move to extension.
+See the color photo of Brett at the point of contact.
+What Brett feels he is doing and what he is really doing are two different things.